 One of our wall charts talks about kinds of verbs, and I can see two verbs in today’s verse: “Remember” and “follow.”

-- Follow — (“…whose faith follow, considering the end of their conversation”) Why are we to so carefully remember our leaders, those who spoke to us the word of God?
+- Follow—(“…whose faith follow, considering the outcome of their conduct”)—Why are we to so carefully remember our leaders, those who first spoke to us the Word of God?
 Because we are to follow in their footsteps.
-The word “conversation” in the King James Version means “behavior.”
-The “end” of their behavior is probably referring to the end of their lives, sometimes even in martyrdom.
+The word “conduct” here means “behavior.”
+The “outcome” of their behavior is probably referring to the end of their lives, sometimes even ending in martyrdom.
 They were faithful to the literal end, when their physical lives were extinguished because of their consistent behavior.
-More sobering to me, though, is that the word “follow” doesn’t mean I should follow distantly in the shadows, hoping no one will see me (as Peter did at the trial of Jesus), but that I should “mimic” them, as Peter did at the end of his life, when tradition tells us he was crucified as Jesus was.
+More sobering to me, though, is that the word “follow” doesn’t mean I should follow distantly in the shadows, hoping no one will see me (as Peter did at the trial of Yeshua), but that I should “mimic” them, as Peter did at the end of his life, when tradition tells us he was crucified as Yeshua was.
+I am to live boldly, openly, fearlessly, no matter what others think of me or say about me or do to me.

 Who are your spiritual heroes?
 While we are to worship only God, we are told to “consider” (to stare intently at) the “behavior” and faith of those who have gone before us.
 They weren’t perfect people, but they were characterized by faith, by seeing the unseen and trusting the unseen God.